ljishen/nofscache/README.md

 # nofscache

-A loadable kernel moduel trying to eliminating the page caching effects for user applications.
+A loadable kernel moduel trying to eliminating page caching effects for user applications.

 ## Requirements